codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/README.md

 ### Limitations of Checking Code ###
 Obviously code analysis cannot find everything.
 For example the `PrimitiveObsession` rule (Wrap All Primitives And Strings) allows primitive values in constructors and getters because they are needed to implement [Value Objects](http://martinfowler.com/bliki/ValueObject.html).
-On the other hand these getters are getters, so `NoGetterAndSetter` will flag them resulting in false positives.
+On the other hand these getters are getters, so `NoGetterAndSetter` will flag them.
-Rule #5 (One Dot Per Line) is checked using PMD's own `LawOfDemeter`, which checks for the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
+Rule #4 (One Dot Per Line) is checked using PMD's own `LawOfDemeter`, which checks for the [Law Of Demeter](http://www.ccs.neu.edu/home/lieber/LoD.html).
 Now the LoD is not about counting dots per line, it is about used types.
 So sometimes a single dot in a line will already violate the LoD.
-Finally it is very difficult to check for abbreviations, so rule #6 is not enforced.
+Finally it is very difficult to check for abbreviations, so rule #5 is not enforced.

 You can use `// NOPMD` comments and `@SuppressWarnings("PMD")` annotations to suppress false positives.
 I recommend using exact suppressions, e.g. `@SuppressWarnings("PMD.TooManyFields")` to skip issues because other issues at the same line will still be found.
 Use your good judgement.
-The goal of this exercise it to follow all nine rules, not to suppress them.
+The goal of this exercise is to follow all nine rules, not to suppress them.

 ### License ###
 This work is licensed under a [New BSD License](http://opensource.org/licenses/bsd-license.php), see `license.txt` in repository.